wadeKeith/Dual-Robot-Manipulation-Sandbox-A-Goal-Conditioned-Platform-for-Imitation-and-Reinforcement-Learning/README.md

 - **Custom rewards or tasks:** extend `PickPlace_UR5Env` to add shaped rewards, different goal sampling, or multi-object manipulation.
 - **New algorithms:** re-use the environment and replay buffers to prototype alternative RL/IL methods; both Gymnasium-style observations and normalized variants (`dictobs2npobs`) are available.
 - **Rendering / cameras:** instantiate `utilize.Camera` for custom viewpoints or depth processing pipelines.
+- **Sim-to-real transfer:** export the normalized observation vector alongside raw state dictionaries so you can plug the same policy into `Robot_right` with minimal feature engineering.
+Align workspace bounds and action scaling between `PickPlace_UR5Env` and `real_robot_right.py` to reduce distributional shift.
+- **Batch experiments:** wrap training scripts with shell loops (or Hydra) to sweep seeds, control modes, or reward thresholds.
+All hyperparameters are regular Python literals at the top of each script for easy templating.

 ## License